snunezcr/GSDES/README.md

 ## Funding

 This work is funded by the Informatics PhD Program at UIUC and the ACM/SIGHPC Computational and Data Science Fellows 2017 Program.
+In addition, this research has been partially funded by the Citizen Network of Meteorological Stations, Costa Rica.

 ## References